energysistem/manuals/397938-BZ2/en/10-Entrada_de_linea.md

 ## Line-in

-It is also possible to enjoy your *Energy Music Box BZ2 Bluetooth* without pairing it with any bluetooth device thanks to its line-in connection (11) in which you can connect an audio cable with a 3.5mm jack connector and the other end to your player.
+It is also possible to enjoy your *Energy Music Box BZ2 Bluetooth* without pairing it with any bluetooth device thanks to its line-in connection (11) in which you can connect an audio cable with a 3.5mm jack connector and the other end to your player device.

 Your *Energy Music Box BZ2 Bluetooth* must be turned on in order to use this function.